A metaphor for value investing – two arrows on a road, one going up and one going down.

 💡Related: Renowned value investor, Warren Buffett and his holdings

-What are the risks of value investing?
+What are the traps and pitfalls of value investing?

 What is the difference between value investing and growth investing?